PeterVranken/comFramework/doc/installation.md

 [installation.html](https://petervranken.github.io/comFramework/codeGenerator/doc/installation.html); the file can be found locally as
 *comFramework/codeGenerator/doc/installation.html*.

-Please refer to the files readMe.txt in the root directory of any of the samples, which come along with the code generator for more details on how to run the code generator.
+For more details on running the code generator, see the readMe.md files in the root directory of the examples that come with the code generator.

 # excelExporter